ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 As a personal anecdote, I did the exact opposite of what I recommend now: motivated by a naive desire to build everything from scratch, I spent many hours putting together my own compiler setup.
 This was great as a learning experience but completely impractical, since it generated needless code to maintain without solving anything VimTeX hadn't already solved.
-(In my wise old age I now use VimTeX's compilation features; if there is an existing solution to your problem, use it!)
+(In my wise old age I now use VimTeX's compilation features---if there is an existing solution to your problem, use it!)

 ## Using VimTeX's compilation interface